BrothaChase/odin-Landing-Page/README.md

 # odin-Landing-Page
-Landing Page project for the Odin project
+Landing Page project from the Odin project